alekseyzimin/EviAnn_release/README.md

 # EviAnn -- evidence-based eukaryotic genome annotation software

 EviAnn (Evidence Annotation) is novel genome annotation software.
 It is purely evidence-based.
 EviAnn derives protein-coding gene annotations from RNAseq data and/or transcripts, and alignments of proteins from related species.
 EviAnn outputs annotations in GFF3 format.
 EviAnn does not require genome repeats to be soft-masked prior to running annotation.
 EviAnn is stable and fast.
-Annotation of a mouse (M.musculus)  genome takes 2.5 hours on a single 24 core Intel Xeon Gold server (assuming input of aligned RNA-seq reads in BAM format and ~346Mb of protein sequences from several related species including human).
+Annotation of a mouse (M.musculus)  genome takes less than one hour on a single 24 core Intel Xeon Gold server (assuming input of aligned RNA-seq reads in BAM format and ~346Mb of protein sequences from several related species including human).

-Development of EviAnn is supported in part by NSF grant IOS-2432298, and by NIH grants R01-HG006677 and R35-GM130151.

 Benefits of using EviAnn:

-1. Easy to install and run
+1. Easy to install and run, few easy to install dependncies
 2. Eviann is very fast -- annotation of a mammalian genome takes less than an hour, after all RNA-seq data has been aligned
 3. 5' and 3' UTR annotations for most protein-coding transcripts
 4. Annotates long non-coding RNA's